pranav385/SocialMedia_Complaint/README.md

 # 🚀 Social Media Complaint Scraper – Twitter & LinkedIn (Blinkit Case Study)

+⚠️ Disclaimer:
+This project is intended for educational purposes only.

 This project focuses on scraping complaint posts about **Blinkit** from **Twitter (X)** and **LinkedIn**, with the goal of extracting user grievances, analyzing sentiment, and enabling issue tracking through structured data.

 ---